Partition of Ireland: Violence

-In what became Northern Ireland, the process of partition was accompanied by violence, both "in defense or opposition to the new settlement".
+In what became Northern Ireland, the process of partition was accompanied by violence, both "in defence or opposition to the new settlement".
 The IRA carried out attacks on British forces in the north-east, but was less active than in the south of Ireland.
 Protestant loyalists in the north-east attacked the Catholic minority in reprisal for IRA actions.
 The January and June 1920 local elections saw Irish nationalists and republicans win control of Tyrone and Fermanagh county councils, which were to become part of Northern Ireland, while Derry had its first Irish nationalist mayor.
 In summer 1920, sectarian violence erupted in Belfast and Derry, and there were mass burnings of Catholic property by loyalists in Lisburn and Banbridge.
 Loyalists drove 8,000 "disloyal" co-workers from their jobs in the Belfast shipyards, all of them either Catholics or Protestant labour activists.
 In his Twelfth of July speech, Unionist leader Edward Carson had called for loyalists to take matters into their own hands to defend Ulster, and had linked republicanism with socialism and the Catholic Church.
 In response to the expulsions and attacks on Catholics, the Dáil approved a boycott of Belfast goods and banks.
 The 'Belfast Boycott' was enforced by the IRA, who halted trains and lorries from Belfast and destroyed their goods.

 Conflict continued intermittently for two years, mostly in Belfast, which saw "savage and unprecedented" communal violence between Protestant and Catholic civilians.
 There was rioting, gun battles and bombings.
 Homes, business and churches were attacked and people were expelled from workplaces and from mixed neighbourhoods.
 The British Army was deployed and an Ulster Special Constabulary (USC) was formed to help the regular police.
 The USC was almost wholly Protestant and some of its members carried out reprisal attacks on Catholics.
-From 1920 to 1922, more than 500 were killed in Northern Ireland and more than 10,000 became refugees, most of them Catholics.
+A British Army Major (Ambroise Ricardo) stated that, because the USC was locally recruited, "a group of personal blood feuds will last for generations to come".
+From 1920 to 1922, more than 500 people were killed in Northern Ireland and more than 10,000 became refugees, most of them Catholics.
+See The Troubles in Ulster (1920–1922).